Hobonichi Techo Planner Review

 Last year I used the Hobonichi Techo Weeks (see my review here) as my main planner – which I also love.
 But I truly missed the space that the Hobonichi A6 provides.

-Today I want to show you the new version of the Hobonichi Techo for 2023, explain how I use it to stay organized, and go over some of my favorite features.
+Today I want to walk you through the Hobonichi Techo, explain how I use it to stay organized, and go over some of my favorite features.

 The defining characteristic of these planners is the super thin Tomoe River paper that the planners are printed on.